julilan/recipe_app/README.md

 # Recipe App

-Final task for REACT23K
+Final task for REACT23K React Basics course.

 ## Features

-- routing for pages
+User can:
-- a local JSON server for saving recipes
+- add new recipes
-- form to add a recipe and
+- view added recipes and search recipes by their name or country origin
-- simple listing for displaying added recipes (from db.json)
+- view recipe details

 ## Technologies used